sympy/sympy/doc/src/modules/physics/continuum_mechanics/beam_problems.rst

 An overhanging beam of length 11 meters is subjected to a distributed constant load of 2 KN/m from 2 meters away from the starting point till 6 meters away from it.
 It is pinned at the starting point and is resting over a roller 8 meters away from that end.
-Also a clockwise moment of 5 KN-m is applied at the overhanging end.
+Also a counterclockwise moment of 5 KN-m is applied at the overhanging end.

 ::